• Skip to primary navigation

 If you haven't tossed apples in salted caramel sauce, is it even Fall??

-• Peel apples (if you prefer) and slice into ¼" thick slices.
-Place in a 9"x13" baking dish (glass or ceramic).
+• Peel apples (if you prefer) and slice into ¼" thick slices and place in a baking dish.

 • Drizzle the lemon juice over the apples and toss to coat.
 Add the sugar, flour, cinnamon, and salt, and stir until apples are coated.